Reds vs. White Sox Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- The Reds' Nick Lodolo (2-1) will make his seventh start of the season.
+- The Reds will hand the ball to Graham Ashcraft (2-0) for his seventh start of the season.

-- Lodolo has made four starts of five or more innings in six chances this season, and averages 5 frames when he pitches.
+- Ashcraft has pitched five or more innings in six straight games and will look to extend that streak.

 |Opponent